marijnh/Eloquent-JavaScript/01_values.md

 The `>` and `<` signs are the traditional symbols for "is greater than" and "is less than", respectively.
 They are binary operators.
 Applying them results in a Boolean value that indicates whether they hold true in this case.

-Strings can be compared in the same way.
+Strings can be compared in the same way:

 ```
 console.log("Aardvark" < "Zoroaster")